 Diamond rough weighing 105.6 carats was recently unearthed by the ALROSA mining group, according to the announcement made by the company on December 17th.

 This incredibly large piece of diamond rough was extracted at processing plant #14 by the companies Aikhal Mining and Processing Division (MPD).

-The diamond rough is described as being of “4 Black Sawables 2 colour” quality is octahedral in shape.
-It is transparent in color, with moderate yellowish hue.
-There are small olivine, graphite and sulphide inclusions visible in the crystal.
+The diamond rough is described as being of “4 Black Sawables 2 color” quality is octahedral in shape.
+It is transparent in color, with a moderate yellowish hue.
+There are small olivine, graphite, and sulfide inclusions visible in the crystal.

 Photo courtesy of Alrosa.